+There were no stock options exercised in the year ended December 31, 2016.
 There were 26,350 stock options exercised with respect to the Company's stock under the A&R 2004 Plan during the year ended December 31, 2015.
 The option holder paid the Company the required aggregate exercise price of \$111 for options exercised at the time of the exercise.
 Stock options were previously expensed over the vesting period and therefore no additional expense was recorded at the time of the exercise.
-There were no stock options exercised in the years ended December 31, 2014 or 2013.
-Meanwhile, there were 37,240 options outstanding at both December 31, 2014 and December 31, 2013 with a weighted average exercise price of \$4.21 per share.
-There were 10,890 shares that were cancelledduring the year ended December 31, 2015.
+There were no stock options exercised in the year ended December 31, 2014.
+There were no outstanding stock options at December 31, 2016 or December 31, 2015.
+Meanwhile, there were 37,240 options outstanding at December 31, 2014 with a weighted average exercise price of \$4.21 per share.
+There were 10,890 shares that were cancelled during the year ended December 31, 2015.

-As of December 31, 2015, there were no unexercised stock options.
-As of December 31,2014 and 2013, the weighted-average remaining contractual life of all outstanding options was 1.7 and 2.7 years, respectively.
-As of 2014 and 2013, the weighted-average remaining contractual life of all exercisable options was 1.7 and 2.7 years, respectively.
+As of December 31, 2016 and December 31, 2015, there were no unexercised stock options.
+As of December 31, 2014, the weighted-average remaining contractual life of all outstanding options was 1.7 years.
+As of December 31, 2014 the weighted-average remaining contractual life of all exercisable options was 1.7.